okteto/okteto/samples/golang/README.md

 Go back to the browser and reload the page.
 Your code changes were instantly applied.
 No commit, build, or push required 😎!

-## Step 4: Remote debugging wtih Okteto
+## Step 4: Remote debugging with Okteto

 Okteto enables you to debug your applications directly from your favorite IDE.
 Let's take a look at how that works in VS Code, one of the most popular IDEs for Go development.